harshkumar14072001/DrumKit/README.md

 # DrumKit
-play drum with keys using web
+---> You can play virtual drum here using specific keyboard buttons.
+---> This mini project made using javascriot,html and css.